curiousTauseef/pracCpointersFrmBooksWithGitHubCode/README.md

 # pracCpointersFrmBooksWithGitHubCode
-curated list of resources for studying C programming from books supplemented by GitHub code
+curated list of resources for studying C programming from books supplemented by GitHub code. arranged during my stay in Leuven during Jan-Jul, 2017.

 The list of books I refer :
 1. Intermediate C Programming : Yung-Hsiang Lu